laberning/openrowingmonitor/docs/README.md

 ### Bluetooth Low Energy (BLE)

 Open Rowing Monitor also implements different Bluetooth Low Energy (BLE) protocols so you can use your rowing machine with different fitness applications.
 Some apps use the Fitness Machine Service (FTMS), which is a standardized GATT protocol for different types of fitness machines.
 Other apps prefer to see a Concept 2 PM5.
-Open Rowing Monitor currently supports the following Bluetooth protocols:
+To help you connect to your app and game of choice, Open Rowing Monitor currently supports the following Bluetooth protocols:

 * **FTMS Rower:** This is the FTMS profile for rowing machines and supports all rowing specific metrics (such as stroke rate).
 So far not many training applications for this profile exist, but the market is evolving.
 We've successfully tested it with [EXR](https://www.exrgame.com), [MyHomeFit](https://myhomefit.de) and [Kinomap](https://www.kinomap.com).

 * **FTMS Indoor Bike:** This FTMS profile is used by Smart Bike Trainers and widely adopted by training applications for bike training.
 It does not support rowing specific metrics.
 But it can present metrics such as power and distance to the biking application and use cadence for stroke rate.
 So why not use your virtual rowing bike to row up a mountain in [Zwift](https://www.zwift.com), [Bkool](https://www.bkool.com), [The Sufferfest](https://thesufferfest.com) or similar :-)

 * **Concept2 PM:** Open Rowing Monitor also implements part of the Concept2 PM Bluetooth Smart Communication Interface Definition.
 This is still work in progress and only implements the most common parts of the spec, so it is not guaranteed to work with all applications that support C2 rowing machines.
-It currently works with all the samples from [The Erg Arcade](https://ergarcade.com), for example you can [row in the clouds](https://ergarcade.github.io/mrdoob-clouds/).
-The PM5 simulation works  well with [EXR](https://www.exrgame.com).
+Our interface currently can only report metrics, but can't recieve commands and session parameters from the app yet.
+It is known to work with [EXR](https://www.exrgame.com) and all the samples from [The Erg Arcade](https://ergarcade.com), for example you can [row in the clouds](https://ergarcade.github.io/mrdoob-clouds/).

 ### Export of Training Sessions